Photo: Warpaintcobra via Getty Images

 Other Interesting Facts

-- The first Quetzalcoatlus fossil was discovered in Texas in 1971.
+- The first bones of this creature were discovered in Argentina in 1987.